Judaea (Roman province): Background

 Judaea, an independent state under the Hasmonean dynasty, was conquered by the Roman Republic in 63 BCE.
 At the time, it was embroiled in a civil war between Hyrcanus II and Aristobulus II, sons of Queen Salome Alexandra, both vying for the throne.
 Roman general Pompey intervened, besieging and capturing Jerusalem.
 In the aftermath, he appointed Hyrcanus II as ethnarch and High Priest, but denied him the title of king.

 In 40 BCE, Antigonus II Mattathias, son of Aristobolus II, temporarily reclaimed the throne with Parthian support but was overthrown in 37 BCE by Herod, whom the Roman Senate had appointed "King of the Jews."
 Herod ruled Judaea as a client kingdom of Rome until his death in 4 BCE.
 Widely despised and resented by the public, he maintained close relations with the Romans.
 During this period, the remaining Hasmonean heirs were eliminated, and the grand port city of Caesarea Maritima was constructed.

 Herod died in 4 BCE, and his kingdom was partitioned into a tetrarchy and divided among three of his sons.
 Archelaus served as ethnarch of Judea (including Jerusalem), Samaria, and Idumaea, while Herod Antipas governed Galilee and Peraea, and Philip ruled over Gaulanitis, Trachonitis and Batanaea.
-Archelaus rule of Judea was gravely atrocious that he was dismissed in 6 CE by the first Roman emperor, Augustus, after an appeal from his own subjects.
+Archelaus' rule of Judea was so gravely atrocious that he was dismissed in 6 CE by the first Roman emperor, Augustus, after an appeal from his own subjects.
 Following his removal, Judaea was annexed as the Roman province of Judaea.
-Herod Antipas continued to rule Galilee and Peraea until his dismisal by Emperor Caligula in 39 CE.
+Herod Antipas continued to rule Galilee and Peraea until his dismissal by Emperor Caligula in 39 CE.